fhoedemakers/pico-infonesPlus/README.md

 ## Gamecontroller support
 Depending on the hardware configuration, the emulator supports these gamecontrollers:

-- Raspberry Pi Pico
+- Raspberry Pi Pico and Pico 2
   - USB controllers
     - Sony Dual Shock 4
     - Sony Dual Sense
     - BUFFALO BGC-FC801 connected to USB - not tested
   - Legacy Controllers
     - One or optional two original NES controllers.
 Requires soldering when using Pico DV Demo Base or Printed Circuit Board.
-    - An original SNES controller.
-PCB Only.
-Connects to controller port 1.
     - WII-classic controller.
 Breadboard only.
 Not tested - should work
 - Adafruit Feather RP2040 with DVI (HDMI)
   - USB controllers